The Bahl Center

 The Bahls recognize Stony Brook has been a notable leader in both discovering and using breakthrough imaging technology for research and clinical purposes.
 They believe that the combination of the cyclotron and molecular imaging with Stony Brook’s research expertise will lead to important discoveries related to cancer and other diseases.

-Who are the leaders of the Bahl Center?
+Who is the leader of the Bahl Center?

-At the helm of the center are Yusuf A. Hannun, MD, and Lina Obeid, MD, both of whom are international leaders in lipid biochemistry and the role of the metabolism in cancers.
-Their studies, individually and together, have increased the understanding of the mechanism and regulatory strategies involved in lipid metabolism and their roles in cancers.
+At the helm of the center is Yusuf A. Hannun, MD, an international leader in lipid biochemistry and the role of the metabolism in cancers.
+Dr. Hannun's studies have increased the understanding of the mechanism and regulatory strategies involved in lipid metabolism and their roles in cancers.

 Yusuf A. Hannun, MD, Director of the Stony Brook Cancer Center, Vice Dean for Cancer Medicine and Joel Strum Kenny Professor in Cancer Research